FWeltewitz/Getting_and_cleaning_data/UCI_HAR_Dataset_Tidy_Codebook.md

 The ID of the subject undertaking the activity.
 Integer from 1 to 30

 * Subject-mean-tBodyAcc-mean()-XYZ<br>
-Average time domain body acceleratometer signal for on one of X, Y or Z axis
+Average time domain body acceleratometer signal for on one of X, Y or Z axis.
+Obtained by subtracting gravity acceleration from total measurement.
+In standard gravity units "g", normalised to fall within [-1,1].

 * Subject-mean-tGravityAcc-mean()-XYZ<br>
-Average time domain gravity acceleratometer signal for on one of X, Y or Z axis
+Average time domain gravity acceleratometer signal for on one of X, Y or Z axis.
+In standard gravity units "g", normalised to fall within [-1,1].

 * Subject-mean-tBodyAccJerk-mean()-XYZ<br>
-Average derived time domain body acceleratometer jerk signal for on one of X, Y or Z axis
+Average derived time domain body acceleratometer jerk signal for on one of X, Y or Z axis.
+Obtained by subtracting gravity acceleration from total measurement.
+In standard gravity units "g", normalised to fall within [-1,1].

 * Subject-mean-tBodyGyro-mean()-XYZ<br>
-Average time domain body gyro signal for on one of X, Y or Z axis
+Average time domain body gyro signal for on one of X, Y or Z axis.
+Obtained by subtracting gravity acceleration from total measurement.
+In radians per second, normalised to fall within [-1,1].

 * Subject-mean-tBodyGyroJerk-mean()-XYZ<br>
-Average derived time domain body gyro jerk signal for on one of X, Y or Z axis
+Average derived time domain body gyro jerk signal for on one of X, Y or Z axis.
+Obtained by subtracting gravity acceleration from total measurement.
+In radians per second, normalised to fall within [-1,1].

 * Subject-mean-tBodyAccMag-mean()<br>
-Average time domain body acceleratometer signal magnitude
+Average time domain body acceleratometer signal magnitude.Obtained by subtracting gravity acceleration from total measurement.
+In standard gravity units "g", normalised to fall within [-1,1].

 * Subject-mean-tGravityAccMag-mean()<br>
-Average time domain gravity acceleratometer signal magnitude
+Average time domain gravity acceleratometer signal magnitude.
+In standard gravity units "g", normalised to fall within [-1,1].

 * Subject-mean-tBodyAccJerkMag-mean()<br>
-Average derived time domain body acceleratometer jerk signal magnitude
+Average derived time domain body acceleratometer jerk signal magnitude.
+Obtained by subtracting gravity acceleration from total measurement.
+In standard gravity units "g", normalised to fall within [-1,1].

 * Subject-mean-tBodyGyroMag-mean()<br>
-Average time domain body gyro signal magnitude
+Average time domain body gyro signal magnitude.
+Obtained by subtracting gravity acceleration from total measurement.
+In radians per second, normalised to fall within [-1,1].

 * Subject-mean-tBodyGyroJerkMag-mean()<br>
-Average derived time domain body gyro jerk signal magnitude
+Average derived time domain body gyro jerk signal magnitude.
+Obtained by subtracting gravity acceleration from total measurement.
+In radians per second, normalised to fall within [-1,1].

 * Subject-mean-fBodyAcc-mean()-XYZ<br>
-Average frequency domain body acceleratometer signal for on one of X, Y or Z axis
+Average frequency domain body acceleratometer signal for on one of X, Y or Z axis.
+Obtained by subtracting gravity acceleration from total measurement.
+In standard gravity units "g", normalised to fall within [-1,1].

 * Subject-mean-fBodyAccJerk-mean()-XYZ<br>
-Average frequency domain gravity acceleratometer signal for on one of X, Y or Z axis
+Average derived frequency domain body acceleratometer jerk signal for on one of X, Y or Z axis.
+Obtained by subtracting gravity acceleration from total measurement.
+In standard gravity units "g", normalised to fall within [-1,1].

 * Subject-mean-fBodyGyro-mean()-XYZ<br>
-Average frequency domain body gyro signal for on one of X, Y or Z axis
+Average frequency domain body gyro signal for on one of X, Y or Z axis.
+Obtained by subtracting gravity acceleration from total measurement.
+In radians per second, normalised to fall within [-1,1].

 * Subject-mean-fBodyAccMag-mean()<br>
-Average frequency domain body acceleratometer signal magnitude
+Average frequency domain body acceleratometer signal magnitude.
+Obtained by subtracting gravity acceleration from total measurement.
+In standard gravity units "g", normalised to fall within [-1,1].

 * Subject-mean-fBodyAccJerkMag-mean()<br>
-Average derived frequency domain body acceleratometer jerk signal magnitude
+Average derived frequency domain body acceleratometer jerk signal magnitude.
+Obtained by subtracting gravity acceleration from total measurement.
+In standard gravity units "g", normalised to fall within [-1,1].

 * Subject-mean-fBodyGyroMag-mean()<br>
-Average frequency domain body gyro signal magnitude
+Average frequency domain body gyro signal magnitude.
+Obtained by subtracting gravity acceleration from total measurement.
+In radians per second, normalised to fall within [-1,1].

 * Subject-mean-fBodyGyroJerkMag-mean()<br>
-Average derived frequency domain body gyro jerk signal magnitude
+Average derived frequency domain body gyro jerk signal magnitude.
+Obtained by subtracting gravity acceleration from total measurement.
+In radians per second, normalised to fall within [-1,1].

 * Subject-mean-tBodyAcc-std()-XYZ<br>
-Standard deviation of time domain body acceleratometer signals for on one of X, Y or Z axis
+Standard deviation of time domain body acceleratometer signals for on one of X, Y or Z axis.
+In standard gravity units "g".

 * Subject-mean-tGravityAcc-std()-XYZ<br>
-Standard deviation of time domain gravity acceleratometer signals for on one of X, Y or Z axis
+Standard deviation of time domain gravity acceleratometer signals for on one of X, Y or Z axis.
+In standard gravity units "g".

 * Subject-mean-tBodyAccJerk-std()-XYZ<br>
-Standard deviation of derived time domain body acceleratometer jerk signals for on one of X, Y or Z axis
+Standard deviation of derived time domain body acceleratometer jerk signals for on one of X, Y or Z axis.
+In standard gravity units "g".

 * Subject-mean-tBodyGyro-std()-XYZ<br>
-Standard deviation of time domain body gyro signals for on one of X, Y or Z axis
+Standard deviation of time domain body gyro signals for on one of X, Y or Z axis.
+In radians per second.

 * Subject-mean-tBodyGyroJerk-std()-XYZ<br>
-Standard deviation of derived time domain body gyro jerk signals for on one of X, Y or Z axis
+Standard deviation of derived time domain body gyro jerk signals for on one of X, Y or Z axis.
+In radians per second.

 * Subject-mean-tBodyAccMag-std()<br>
-Standard deviation of the magnitude of time domain body acceleratometer signals
+Standard deviation of the magnitude of time domain body acceleratometer signals.
+In standard gravity units "g".

 * Subject-mean-tGravityAccMag-std()<br>
-Standard deviation of the magnitude of time domain gravity acceleratometer signals
+Standard deviation of the magnitude of time domain gravity acceleratometer signals.
+In standard gravity units "g".

 * Subject-mean-tBodyAccJerkMag-std()<br>
-Standard deviation of the magnitude of derived time domain body acceleratometer jerk signals
+Standard deviation of the magnitude of derived time domain body acceleratometer jerk signals.
+In standard gravity units "g".

 * Subject-mean-tBodyGyroMag-std()<br>
-Standard deviation of the magnitude of time domain body gyro signals
+Standard deviation of the magnitude of time domain body gyro signals.
+In standard gravity units "g".

 * Subject-mean-tBodyGyroJerkMag-std()<br>
-Standard deviation of the magnitude of derived time domain body gyro jerk signals
+Standard deviation of the magnitude of derived time domain body gyro jerk signals.
+In radians per second.

 * Subject-mean-fBodyAcc-std()-XYZ<br>
-Standard deviation of frequency domain body acceleratometer signals for on one of X, Y or Z axis
+Standard deviation of frequency domain body acceleratometer signals for on one of X, Y or Z axis.
+In standard gravity units "g".

 * Subject-mean-fBodyAccJerk-std()-XYZ<br>
-Standard deviation of derived frequency domain body acceleratometer jerk signals for on one of X, Y or Z axis
+Standard deviation of derived frequency domain body acceleratometer jerk signals for on one of X, Y or Z axis.
+In standard gravity units "g".

 * Subject-mean-fBodyGyro-mean()-XYZ<br>
-Standard deviation of frequency domain body gyro signals for on one of X, Y or Z axis
+Standard deviation of frequency domain body gyro signals for on one of X, Y or Z axis.
+In radians per second.

 * Subject-mean-fBodyAccMag-mean()<br>
-Standard deviation of the magnitude of frequency domain body acceleratometer signals
+Standard deviation of the magnitude of frequency domain body acceleratometer signals.
+In standard gravity units "g".

 * Subject-mean-fBodyAccJerkMag-mean()<br>
-Standard deviation of the magnitude of derived frequency domain body acceleratometer jerk signals
+Standard deviation of the magnitude of derived frequency domain body acceleratometer jerk signals.
+In standard gravity units "g".

 * Subject-mean-fBodyGyroMag-mean()<br>
-Standard deviation of the magnitude of frequency domain body gyro signals
+Standard deviation of the magnitude of frequency domain body gyro signals.
+In radians per second.

 * Subject-mean-fBodyGyroJerkMag-mean()<br>
-Standard deviation of the magnitude of derived frequency domain body gyro jerk signals
+Standard deviation of the magnitude of derived frequency domain body gyro jerk signals.
+In radians per second.